mikecrowe/clang-tidy-fmt/README.md

   we parse the format string in order to cope with the <inttypes.h> PRI macros.

-* It tries to support field widths, precision, positional arguments and alternative forms.
-It doesn't support padding and leading + among other things yet, but these can be added.
+* It tries to support field widths, precision, positional arguments, leading zeros, leading +, alignment and alternative forms.

 * It is assumed that the `fmt/format.h` header has already been included.
   No attempt is made to include it.

-* It has too few tests in
+* It has some tests in
-  clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp.
+  clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp but
+  they probably don't cover the full set of possibilities.

 * It copes with calls to printf, ::printf and std::printf.
 Unfortunately this means that it also changes mine::printf which is probably incorrect.